8 of 10: Nightshade City was so far superior to what I expected. This book about an underground rat city ruled by a tyrant was just really well done.

 So, I actually kept looking forward to reading about rats.
 Yes, I am as surprised as you are.
 Of course, I just reread Mrs. Frisby and the Rats of Nimh this year with the third graders at my schools, so perhaps I was already inclined to be thinking favorably about rats (an animal that in real life makes me truly sick to my stomach).

-The action takes place mainly in the Catacombs, an underground rat city that was taken over eleven years ago by an outcast rat named Killdeer and his cronies, most notably Billycan who is an escaped lab rat.
+The action of this Hilary Wagner book takes place mainly in the Catacombs, an underground rat city that was taken over eleven years ago by an outcast rat named Killdeer and his cronies, most notably Billycan who is an escaped lab rat.
 Together they’ve killed off most of the rats who were outwardly loyal to the previous government.

 Now they demand that all the citizens pay a Stipend of food every week which they use to feed the “Kill Army” which is mainly made up of orphan boys (orphaned because the parents have been killed off or starved to death, generally).
 You can imagine that life in the Catacombs is getting pretty unpleasant.

 The two Nightshade brothers have been without a guardian for sometime now, but they’ve managed to conceal that fact for a while, but when it’s discovered and the military comes to draft them, they take off for the surface (called “Topside”) where they discover the entrance to another rat city.

 The city is run by Juniper, a rat thought dead since the takeover eleven years earlier, but he’s indeed alive and well and planning to attack the Catacombs in order to free the inhabitants (he also believes that most of the Kill Army orphans are not really loyal to Killdeer at all and as soon as they are offered a new life, they’ll take it).